(Photo Credit: Academy of American Poets).

 As autumn swept across New York City, the 2013 Class of National Student Poets prepared to leave their hometowns for the Big Apple.
 Home of Walt Whitman and cobble stone streets.
 Home of Brownstones and Marianne Moore.
 The National Student Poets read more poems.
 They matched the names of poets they have loved and known on paper with their headshots; ready to recognize them in person and spot them out of the crowd.
 “Poet!
 I implore you!”
 They decided what to pack (slacks? jeans?).
 They wondered if they could even squeeze in a Broadway Show or extra slice of New York pizza into their trip.
 They filmed the incredible “Poets in the Park” on a crisp, beautiful morning in Central Park.
 And what brought them to this great and literary metropolis?
 All five attended – and took part in – the Academy of American Poets’ Poets Forum from October 24 – October 26, 2013.
 Read More

 After attending the incredible Academy of American Poets’ Poets Forum, the five National Student Poets filmed and edited their own short film in Central Park entitled, Poets in the Park.
 Check it out!

-As you may recall, the Alliance for Young Artists & Writers along with its partners, the President’s Committee on the Arts and the Humanities and the Institute of Museum and Library Services, launched the National Student Poets Program (NSPP) back in November of last year.
-NSPP, the country’s highest honor for youth poets presenting original work, will select five outstanding high school poets through the Scholastic Art & Writing Awards whose work exhibits exceptional creativity, dedication to craft, and promise for a year of service as national poetry ambassadors.
+The President’s Committee on the Arts and the Humanities, the Institute of Museum and Library Services, and the Alliance for Young Artists & Writers partner to present the National Student Poets Program (NSPP), the country’s highest honor for youth poets presenting original work.
+Five outstanding high school poets whose work exhibits exceptional creativity, dedication to craft, and promise are selected annually for a year of service as national poetry ambassadors.